 Long after this, when they discover the dreadful truth, Jocusta hangs herself, and Oedipus gouges out his eyes and leaves the city forever.

 We can expect good things to happen, and that might increase our chances of a positive outcome.
-However, the thing to remember is it doesn’t come with a guarantee, as many peddlers of theories as law of attraction would want you to believe.
+However, the thing to remember is it’s never a be-all and end-all of our life.
+SFP does not come with a guarantee, despite what the peddlers Law of Attraction would want you to believe.

 Now, let’s end this by answering a few questions:

-Can we use science to polish self-fulfilling prophecy to perfection?
+Q2.
+How can we use science to polish SFP to perfection?

-No. Truthfully, we can’t.
-It may be that AI-powered androids may do so in future.
+A2.
+We can’t.
+Truthfully, we can’t see what the future holds unless we invent time travel.
+It may be the AI-powered androids may do so in future.
 But not us.

 • • •